Content-Rich Live Meeting Capture

 With Visual Logic’s Graphic Recording service, you’ll grab participants and hold their attention long after they’ve returned to the real world.

-Whether you call it Doodling, a SketchNoting, or Graphic Recording, the effect is always memorable, powerful, and engaging.
+Whether you call it a Doodle, Sketchnote, or Live Scribe, Real-Time Illustrations are memorable, powerful, and engaging.

 The mood and level of interaction are transformed when someone actually listens.
 Sometimes, people don’t “get it” until they look at the chart later and see someone else’s comment and how it fits into the whole.
 All too often, individuals are listening through their own agenda and experience.
 With Live Graphic Recording, Martha listens and records on behalf of everyone present.
 It’s a beautiful, meaningful thing that lights up what might otherwise be corporate humdrum.